Manifolds of Projective Shapes: Preliminaries and notation

 For $d\geq 1$ and $k\geq d+3$, the space of projective shapes of $k$ landmarks in $\RP^d$ is defined to be the quotient space

 together with the quotient topology.
 Since the projection map $\pi:\A_d^k\rightarrow\a_d^k$ is open, the topology of $\a_d^k$ is also second countable; it thus can be characterized by sequences, just like $\A_d^k$.
-Further, we can represent a configuration $p\in\A_d^k$ in homogeneous coordinates: up to left-multiplication with a diagonal $k\times k$-matrix with non-zero real entries, the $k$ landmarks in $\RP^d$ can be represented as a real $k\times(d+1)$-matrix $P$ whose non-trivial rows $P_{i\cdot}\in\R^{d+1}$, $i=1,\dots,k,$ represent the landmarks in $\RP^d$.
-The corresponding equivalence class $[P]$, i.e.\ the shape, consists of all matrices of the form $DPB$ with $D$ being a non-singular diagonal $k\times k$-matrix, $B$ a non-singular $(d+1)\times (d+1)$-matrix, i.e.,
+Further, we can represent a configuration $p\in\A_d^k$ in homogeneous coordinates: up to left-multiplication with a diagonal $k\times k$-dimensional matrix with non-zero real entries, the $k$ landmarks in $\RP^d$ can be represented as a real $k\times(d+1)$-dimensional matrix $P$ whose non-trivial rows $P_{i\cdot}\in\R^{d+1}$, $i=1,\dots,k,$ represent the landmarks in $\RP^d$.
+The corresponding equivalence class $[P]$, i.e.\ the shape of $P$, consists of all matrices of the form $DPB$ with $D$ being a non-singular diagonal $k\times k$-dimensional matrix, $B$ a non-singular $(d+1)\times (d+1)$-dimensional matrix, i.e.,

-Throughout this article, we denote a configuration \editt{$p \in (\RP^d)^k$} by a lower case letter, its matrix representation \editt{$P \in \R^{k \times (d+1)}$ by the corresponding} upper case letter and the shape of $p$ resp.\ $P$ by $[p]$ resp.\ $[P]$.
+Throughout this article, we denote a configuration $p \in (\RP^d)^k$ by a lower case letter, its matrix representation $P \in \R^{k \times (d+1)}$ by the corresponding upper case letter and the shape of $p$ resp.\ $P$ by $[p]$ resp.\ $[P]$.
 In abuse of language, we will call $P$ a configuration, too.
-Further, we define the \emph{rank} $\rk p$ of a configuration $p$ to be the rank of any corresponding matrix $P$.
-Note that the rank is invariant under $\P$.
+Further, we define the rank $\rk p$ of a configuration $p$ to be the rank of any corresponding matrix $P$.
+Note that the rank is invariant under $\P$ and thus also well-defined on $\a_d^k$.

 Our aim is to find topological subspaces of $\a_d^k$ that can be given the structure of a Riemannian manifold.
 Topologically speaking, these topological subspaces need to be differentiable Hausdorff manifolds, as those can be given the structure of a Riemannian manifold \cite{Lee}.